 Migrating to Oracle 8i, 9i, 10g, 11g from others database formats

 Oracle is a very popular DBMS(Database Management System) in the world.
-This document describing how to use ESF Database Migration Toolkit to migrating from others database formats to Oracle database in 3 simple steps!
+This document describes how to quickly migrate from others database formats to Oracle database in 3 steps using ESF Database Migration Toolkit!

 Introduction:First of all, if you have not installed ESF Database Migration Toolkit, get it now.

-1).
-After start program, press "Next" button.
-In "Choose a Data Source" dialog, choose the source database type, e.g. MySQL, MS SQL Server, IBM DB2, PostgreSQL, Teradata, MS Access, Firebird etc. Input the correctly logon information.
+1. After start program, press "Next" button.
+In "Choose a Data Source" dialog, choose the source database type, e.g. MySQL, MS SQL Server, IBM DB2, PostgreSQL, Teradata, Microsoft Access, Firebird etc. Input the correctly logon information.
 For MySQL, PostgreSQL, SQL Server, Teradata, IBM DB2: server, port, username, password.
 You can enumerate all source databases or schemas automation by press "Refresh" button

-For MS Access, MS Excel, Foxpro etc: press "Browse" to select the source database file or folder(Foxpro).
+For Microsoft Access, Microsoft Excel, Foxpro etc: press "Browse" to select the source database file or folder(Foxpro).

 If you have any questions or suggestions, please contact us.
 Thank you for your time!